InspireCraft/MacroTrends-data-scrapper/README.md

  -**partial scrapping**: Same output file can be used to scrap different parameters in different runs.
 This feature is implemented because often scrapping all the parameters in a single run can take a long time and it might be desired to scrap parameters in multiple runs.
 This feature offers re-usability.

-   -Example: You succesfully scrapped all the `Market Cap` data into `output.csv` and would like to also scrap `Dividend Yield`.
+   *Example:* You succesfully scrapped all the `Market Cap` data into `output.csv` and would like to also scrap `Dividend Yield`.
 Targeting `output.csv` to scrap `Dividend Yield` will append the `Dividend Yield` next to the already existing `Market Cap`.
-This allows to use the data scrapper multiple times with subset of parameters but .
+This allows to use the data scrapper multiple times with subset of parameters.

 ## Installation